dfebs/phasmid/README.md

 - [x] Figure out how bug priority feature will work.
 This will be based on a bug score.
 - [x] Add ability to edit project level tags
 - [x] Add tags for bugs
+- [ ] Add "My Bugs" section in left sidebar
+- [ ] Add ability for bugs to be complete
 - [ ] Have a "latest" section and a "priority" section.
 Can be separated using buttons and a turbo frame.
 "Latest" section will have the tuned-in stream
 - [ ] Create a simple navbar from scratch, add the phasmid logo
 - [ ] Add css animations